skeyan/fullstack-coding-challenge/README.md

 ### Reflections

 It was a new but fun experience learning Django and DRF after working a lot with Ember at my current job.
+There is a lot about DRF/Django that is new to me and I also reviewed React docs as well, so it was a definite learning experience.
+Overall, I enjoyed the challenge.

 ---